 Emagine Entertainment, Troy, $50.00

 One of the best things any family can enjoy over the holiday season is a trip to the movies.
-Emagine offers gift cards that can be used for both tickets and merchandise in eight different Michigan locations with more than 80 screens combined.
+Emagine offers gift cards that can be used for both tickets and merchandise in ten different Michigan locations.
 Cards can be purchased in increments of $5-$500.
 A $50 gift card will typically cover four tickets and possibly a snack too.

 The Bueberry Store, South Haven, $24.00

 There's nothing quite like a delicious breakfast when friends and family are visiting for the holidays.
 This makes a phenomenal host/hostess gift or an afforadable taste of home to send out of state.
 It contains: one Blueberry Pancake Mix, one Blueberry Syrup, one Blueberry Coffee, and one jar of Old Fashioned Blueberry Preserves.
 All items are neatly packed inside a Fresh Blueberry box.